allamand/eks-blueprint-terraform-demo/README.md

 We rely on two external-dns annotation to configure how the record will be created. the `set-identifier` annotation will contain the name of the cluster we want to create, which must match the one define in the external-dns `txtOwnerId` configuration.

-the `aws-weight` will be used to configure the value of the weighted record, and it will be deployed from Helm values, that will be injected by Terraform in our example, so that our platform team will be able to control autonomously how and when they want to migrate workloads between the EKS clusters.
+The `aws-weight` will be used to configure the value of the weighted record, and it will be deployed from Helm values, that will be injected by Terraform in our example, so that our platform team will be able to control autonomously how and when they want to migrate workloads between the EKS clusters.

 Amazon Route 53 weighted records works like this:

-- If we specify a value of 100 in eks-blue cluster and 0 in eks-green cluster, then Route 53 will route requests to 100/(100+0) = 1, so all records will be on eks-blue cluster.
+- If we specify a value of 100 in eks-blue cluster and 0 in eks-green cluster, then Route 53 will route all requests to eks-blue cluster.
-- If we specify a value of 0 in eks-blue cluster and 0 in eks-green cluster, then Route 53 will route requests to 0/(0+100)=0 on eks-blue and 100/0+100)=0 on eks-green, so all records will be on eks-green cluster.
+- If we specify a value of 0 in eks-blue cluster and 0 in eks-green cluster, then Route 53 will route all requests to eks-green cluster.
-- we can also define any intermediate values like 100 in eks-blue cluster and 100 in eks-green cluster, then Route 53 will route requests to 100/(100+100)=0,5 on eks-blue and 100/100+100)=0 on eks-green, so we will have 50% on eks-blue and 50% on eks-green.
+- we can also define any intermediate values like 100 in eks-blue cluster and 100 in eks-green cluster, so we will have 50% on eks-blue and 50% on eks-green.

-### Automate the migration from Terraform
+## Automate the migration from Terraform

 Now that we have setup our 2 clusters, deployed with ArgoCD and that the weighed records from `values.yaml` are injected from Terraform, let's see how our Platform team can trigger the workload migration.